 We wanted to go on a short city break over the October school mid term however, I left it a little late to book.
-A couple of hours on Skyscanner, €120 lighter we were off to Eindhoven with Ryanair.
-I knew very little about Eindhoven apparently for the football team PSV and its links to DAF and Philips.
+A couple of hours on Skyscanner, €120 lighter we were off to Eindhoven with the kids on a Ryanair flight.
+I knew very little about Eindhoven apart from the football team PSV and its links to DAF and Philips.

 Eindhoven has become known for its close cooperation between its universities and industries.
 In terms of industries Eindhoven is known for its biomedical and engineering research fostered in the main but its high tech Universities.
 The city of Eindhoven works hard to develop and grow its intelligent community credentials.
 As a result of these efforts, the Intelligent Community Forum (“ICF”) named the Eindhoven metro region one of the top-21 intelligent communities in 2008 and one of the top-7 intelligent communities in 2009 and 2010.
 In 2011, the ICF named Eindhoven the Intelligent Community of the Year.